 Learners work on projects in groups.Learners meet in a classroom to collaborate and contribute to the project.Learners use channels in messengers, online communities, and task managers to plan their work and control the flow.
 They also use file-sharing services (e.g., Google Docs) to collaborate and share feedback on the project.

-Learners practice foreign language conversation in pairs or small groups.Learners are divided into groups during a lesson and talk about a particular topic.In addition to classroom discussions, learners use online services for text and voice chat (e.g., Discord).
+Learners practice foreign language conversation in pairs or small groups.Learners are divided into groups during a lesson and discuss a particular topic.In addition to classroom discussions, learners use online services for text and voice chat (e.g., Discord).

 What Is the Difference Between Hybrid and Blended Learning?

-Along with blended learning, there is hybrid learning.
-These two learning approaches are often mistakenly considered synonymous.
-Although they both signify a type of mixture, there is a significant difference between them.
+In addition to blended learning, there is also hybrid learning.
+These two educational approaches are frequently confused as being interchangeable.
+While they both involve a blend of methods, there is a significant difference between them.

 Benefits of Blended Learning